octamap/vite-hls/README.md

 Transform your video workflow with the power of HLS.
 With this plugin, you can seamlessly prepare your SPA website to use adaptive streaming for videos, making them perform better across devices and network conditions.
 No need for third-party services like Cloudflare Stream—just simple, effective HLS integration.

+## ✅ No runtime javascript

+This plugin adds **ZERO** runtime javascript.
+Everything is performed & compiled during build.
+(Using this plugin wont add any overhead)

 ## 🚀 Key Features

 - **Automatic HLS Conversion**